sadhanavadrevu/DH110/heuristics-evaluation/assignment01.md

 Sadhana Vadrevu | DH 110 | Spring 2022

 ## Project Description
 In this project, I will be analyzing two different music discovery web applications.
 In today's age of digital streaming, music discovery through the radio is much less productive and relevant.
 For middle-aged men who grew up on that medium, this transition to the digital space means that finding new music is much more difficult.
-In analyzing the two digital music discovery web applications [Radiooooo.com](https://radiooooo.com) and [Every Noise at Once](https://everynoise.com), I hope to find how to create an intuitive and easy way to discover music for the modern music listener.
+In analyzing the two digital music discovery web applications [Radiooooo.com](https://radiooooo.com) and [Every Noise at Once](https://everynoise.com), I hope to find more about how to create an intuitive and easy way to discover music for the modern music listener.

 ## Heuristic Evaluation